openstack/openstack-manuals/doc/image-guide/source/create-images-automatically.rst

-`VeeWee <https://github.com/jedi4ever/veewee>`_ is often used to build `Vagrant <http://vagrantup.com>`_ boxes, but it can also be used to build KVM images.
+`VeeWee <https://github.com/jedi4ever/veewee>`_ is often used to build `Vagrant <http://vagrantup.com>`_ boxes, but it can also be used to build the KVM images.

 Packer
 ~~~~~~